Bevia/DigitalCommunicationsPython/README.md

 📡 About the Author

 👋 Created by Vincent Bevia — a senior software engineer and DSP enthusiast.

+Worked as a Telecommunication Engineer at EFData and Fairchild with hands-on experience in satellite system engineering, signal processing, and communications link analysis.

 Feel free to reach out for feedback, suggestions, or collaboration!